NorwoodAndBrixtonFoodbank/nbf-website/README.md

 * [Material UI](https://mui.com/material-ui/getting-started/) for component library
 * [Cypress](https://docs.cypress.io/guides/overview/why-cypress) for both component unit tests and integration tests (may add Jest in the future!)
 * [AWS Amplify](https://aws.amazon.com/amplify/) for hosting the frontend website
+  * Amplify automatically watches the repo for changes and deploys from specific branches
 * [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) for logging errors and warnings
 * [Snaplet](https://docs.snaplet.dev/seed/getting-started/overview) for generating deterministic seeded data

-## Prerequisite
+## Requirements
+- Docker
-- You need Docker installed.
-The easiest way to get started is to download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-If you are using Windows, you may have to run `net localgroup docker-users <your_softwire_username> /ADD` as an administrator to add yourself to the docker-users group, where `<your_softwire_username>` is your non-admin Softwire username.
-Whenever running the website locally, Docker must be open.
+  - The easiest way to get started is to download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+  - If you are using Windows, you may have to run `net localgroup docker-users <your_softwire_username> /ADD` as an administrator to add yourself to the docker-users group, where `<your_softwire_username>` is your non-admin Softwire username.
+  - Whenever running the website locally, Docker must be running (start docker desktop, once it's going you can close the window if you want).

 ## Development